Oahu's 30-Day Minimum Stay Requirement - What's the Deal?

 Mass-Market Self-Managed Listing Sites with No Local Ties

-Read The Guardian's article VRBO's luxury property bore no relation to the listing and VRBO's own policy, which directly states the following: Please note: Vrbo does not own, operate, manage, control or inspect any property listed on our platform.
-Vrbo does not verify or guarantee the safety of any property, or the truth or accuracy of any property listing or other content provided on platform.
-Vrbo does not guarantee the safety or conduct of any host or guest.
+Read The Guardian's article VRBO's luxury property bore no relation to the listing and VRBO's own policy, which states the following: Please note: Vrbo does not own, operate, manage, control or inspect any property listed on our platform.
+Vrbo does not verify or guarantee the safety of any property, or the truth or accuracy of any property listing or other content provided on the platform.
+Vrbo does not guarantee the safety or conduct of any host or guest.*

-30 Days Minimum Stay
+30 Day Minimum Stay Requirement

 One of the most important aspects of this law is the minimum stay requirement.
 In most residential areas across Oahu, vacation rentals must be booked for a minimum of 30 consecutive days.
 This applies even if a guest plans to stay for a shorter portion of that time.